The Best Areas to Stay in Tokyo for First Time Visitors

 Best Hotels in Ginza

-Something nice about staying in the Ginza district is that it’s surrounded by amazing districts – Minato, Chuo, Tokyo City and so forth.
-This makes you pretty central to some of Tokyo’s main attractions, including teamLab Planets and Roppongi Hills.
+Something nice about staying in the Ginza district is that it’s surrounded by other amazing districts like Minato, Chuo, Tokyo City, and so forth.
+This puts you pretty centrally located to some of Tokyo’s main attractions, including teamLab Planets and Roppongi Hills.

-- 🗺️ Nearby: Sakurada Park, Karasumori Shrine, and Shimbashi Train Statio
+• 🗺️ Nearby: Sakurada Park and Shimbashi Train Station

 If you’re someone who enjoys parks, The Blossom Hibiya is right next to three beautiful parks, along with some main attractions, including the Imperial Palace.